HoundLargeSpain

 Frequently Asked Questions

-Is the Spanish Galgo a good apartment dog?
+Is the Spanish Galgo the same as a Greyhound?

 Is the Spanish Galgo good for first-time owners?

-What is the biggest challenge of owning the Spanish Galgo?
+What is the biggest challenge of owning a Spanish Galgo?

 Our Shop